TheOdinProject/curriculum/web_development_101/git_basics/introduction_to_git.md

 However, a *save* in Git records differences in the files and folders AND keeps a **historical record of each save**.
 This feature is a game changer.
 As an individual developer, Git enables you to review how your project grows and to easily look at or restore file states from the past.
 Once connected to a network, Git allows you to push your project to GitHub for sharing and collaborating with other developers.

 While Git works on your *local* machine, GitHub is a *remote* storage facility on the web for all your coding projects.
 This means that by learning Git, you will get to showcase your portfolio on GitHub!
-This is really important because almost all software development companies consider using Git to be an **essential skill** for a modern web developer to have.
+This is really important because almost all software development companies consider using Git to be an **essential skill** for modern web developers.
 Having a GitHub portfolio will provide proof to future potential employers as to what you are capable of.

 In this lesson, we will briefly explore the history of Git, what it is, and what it's useful for.

 In the next lesson, we will go over the basic workflow for using Git, which should enhance your understanding and demonstrate why Git is so useful.

-Finally, you will set up a project with Git that will serve as a template for setting up your future projects.
+Finally, you will set up a project with Git that will serve as a template for your future projects.

 For now, let's learn what Git is and why it's so powerful!